 Marissa C. Krumm has significant broad-based commercial litigation experience.
 She has represented clients in, among other things, breach of contract and business disputes, employment disputes involving trade secret misappropriation and non-competition agreements, and cases brought under federal and state whistleblower protection statutes.
 Marissa has also successfully defended manufacturers in products liability and toxic tort lawsuits.
-In 2017, she was selected to the Florida Rising Stars list, a distinction given to only 2.5 percent of attorneys in Florida.
+In 2017 and 2018, she was selected to the Florida Rising Stars list, a distinction given to only 2.5 percent of attorneys in Florida.

 While in law school, Marissa was a member of the Florida Law Review, a semi-finalist of the Philip C. Jessup International Law Moot Court Competition, and vice president of the UF chapter of the Florida Association for Women Lawyers.
 She tutored torts and was a teaching assistant for contracts, appellate advocacy, and legal research and writing.
 Marissa earned a book award in advanced bankruptcy, and honors in appellate advocacy and legal research and writing.